osusam28/RemoteControlApp/README.md

 const char* password = "loldidntread";
 ```
 Change the device_id to whatever you would like to identify that device by.
 It must be 6 characters long and contain only lowercase letters and numbers.

-Change the ssid and password variables to your local Wifi connection's SSID and network password.
+Change the ssid and password variables to your local Wifi connection's SSID and network password and upload the code to your arduino device.

-Upload the code to your arduino device.
-To connect to the device on the client application, use the device_id you defined, plus x#, where # is the pin number of the pin you would like to control (e.g. skh3w4x12 would be for a device_id of skh3w4 and control pin 12, while ms3wn3x3 would be for device_id ms3wn3 and pin 3).
+To connect to the device on the client application, use the device_id you defined, plus x#, where # is the pin number of the pin you would like to control on the device (e.g. skh3w4x12 would be for a device_id of skh3w4 and control pin 12, while ms3wn3x3 would be for device_id ms3wn3 and pin 3).